webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

     } as PbEditorPageElementSettingsPlugin);

 ```
-Before we cover what's inside **Action** and **Settings** component.
-Let's, first understand what each property means in the above defined plugin.
+Before we cover what's inside of **Action** and **Settings** components, let's first understand what each property means in the plugin we just created.

 - `name` property holds a special meaning here.
 Unlike other plugins, the name property is required here because it will be use to assign element settings to a page element using `settings` key in [`pb-editor-page-element`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element) plugin type.

 - `renderAction` and `renderMenu` are the two key properties of this plugin.
-They define how the **settings action** and **settings menu** will be render in the editor, respectively.
+They define how the **settings action** and **settings menu** will be rendered in the editor, respectively.

-- `elements` property holds either a list of page elements for which this setting will be available or a boolean value of **true** which enable this setting to be available to every page element.
+- `elements` property holds either a list of page elements for which this setting will be available or a boolean value of **true** which enables the setting on every page element.

 - `elements` property can be set to one of these two things:
-    - either a list of page elements for which this setting will be available.
+    - either a list of page element types for which this setting will be available.
 For example,

     ```ts
         elements: ["text", "column"]
     ```
-    - or a boolean value of **true** which enable this setting to be available to every page element.
+    - or a boolean value of **true** which enables the setting on every page element.
 As shown in the above example.

 ### Implement `renderAction`

-The `renderAction` property of [`pb-editor-page-element-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-settings) plugin is a function that renders the **settings action**, which when rendered, will be located on top toolbar bar of the page editor.
+The `renderAction` property of [`pb-editor-page-element-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-settings) plugin is a function that renders the **settings action** in the top editor toolbar.

-If we look at the implementation of `renderAction` in case of our `"pb-editor-page-element-settings-css-class"` plugin.
-It just returns a **Action** component.
+If we look at the implementation of `renderAction` in case of our `"pb-editor-page-element-settings-css-class"` plugin, it just returns a **Action** component.

-Now, let's take a look at this **Action** component, it is a simple React component which is responsible of mainly two things:
+Now, let's take a look at this **Action** component.
+Tt is a simple React component which is responsible of mainly two things:
 - Rendering of the **tooltip** and **icon** for the settings action, which are passed as props to it.
 - For opening and closing of the actual settings menu for the very plugin provided as prop.